blankenberg/anvio.org/help/8/index.md

 <tbody>
 <tr style="border:none;">
     <td class="program-td">
         <span class="artifact-emoji">🔥</span> <span markdown="1">**[anvi-script-process-genbank-metadata](programs/anvi-script-process-genbank-metadata)**</span>. <span markdown="1">This script takes the &#x27;metadata&#x27; output of the program `ncbi-genome-download` (see [https://github.com/kblin/ncbi-genome-download](https://github.com/kblin/ncbi-genome-download) for details), and processes each GenBank file found in the metadata file to generate a FASTA file, as well as genes and functions files for each entry.
-Plus, it autmatically generates a FASTA TXT file descriptor for anvi&#x27;o snakemake workflows.
+Plus, it automatically generates a FASTA TXT file descriptor for anvi&#x27;o snakemake workflows.
 So it is a multi-talented program like that</span>.
     </td>
 </tr>
 <tr>